How Sweet It Is (to Be Loved by You): Year-end charts

+Certifications

 James Taylor version

-James Taylor released his version of "How Sweet It Is (To Be Loved by You)" as the lead single from his album Gorilla (1975).
+James Taylor released his version of "How Sweet It Is (to Be Loved by You)" as the lead single from his album Gorilla (1975).
 Taylor's 1975 single has been the most successful remake of the song to date, hitting number one on the Easy Listening chart and number five on the US Billboard Hot 100 chart.
 In addition to James Taylor on lead vocals and guitar, other personnel include his then-wife Carly Simon on harmony vocals, Danny Kortchmar on guitar, David Sanborn on saxophone, Clarence McDonald on piano, Fender Rhodes electric piano and possibly ARP String Ensemble, Lee Sklar on bass guitar and both Jim Keltner and Russ Kunkel on drums with Kunkel doubling on tambourine.
 Author Ian Halperin believes that the song was included on Gorilla as a tribute to Simon, who was then his wife.
 It was produced by Lenny Waronker and Russ Titelman.
-After his success with "How Sweet It Is (To Be Loved by You)," Taylor continued to record R&B hits applying his soft rock approach.
+After his success with "How Sweet It Is (to Be Loved by You)," Taylor continued to record R&B hits applying his soft rock approach.

 Rolling Stone critic Bud Scoppa described Taylor's version as "a relaxed rendition" and considered it to be Taylor's way of acknowledging Gaye as a source of inspiration for Taylor's romantic point of view at the time.
 Music critic Robert Christgau regarded Taylor's version as a "desecration of Marvin Gaye."
 Taylor biographer Timothy White described it as "music for the park on Sunday."
 Cash Box said that the "orchestration is tastefully executed" and that "vocally Taylor puts an oh so mellow coating to this surefire winner."

 Taylor's version has been released on many live and compilation albums.
 These include the compilation albums Greatest Hits (1976), Classic Songs (1990), The Best of James Taylor (2003) and The Essential James Taylor (2013).
 Live versions have been included on Live and Live at the Beacon Theater.